 No matter where you are, CyberGhost can can guarantee that you will stay anonymous and able to enjoy the internet without restrictions.

 If you ever got the discouraging message that a website’s content is unavailable to your region, you know how frustrating it is to be locked out, even though the internet is supposed to be about freedom of information.
 VPNs are a much-needed solution to those arbitrary blocks that restrict what you can do with your online access.

 CyberGhost VPN is a solid service at what it does.
 First of all, it removes all possible handicaps that might be put in place by your ISP, your government or even your geographical location.
-Unblocking websites and web-based services is super easy, you can access Netflix and BBC iPlayer.
+Unblocking websites and web-based services is super easy, and you can access Netflix and BBC iPlayer from anywhere.
 There’s also an added bonus of specialized servers for torrenting.

-The safety of the whole process is ensured by the top of the line security features.
+The safety of the whole process is ensured by top of the line security features.
 It’s not enough to be able to do something, you should be able to do it safely and anonymously.
-In order to achieve that your connection is encrypted with military-grade 256-AES encryption with your preferred transfer protocols like OpenVPN (TCP/UDP), IKEv2 or L2TP/IPSec with an always-on kill switch to prevent unwanted your true IP or DNS leaks.
+In order to achieve that, your connection is encrypted with military-grade 256-AES encryption and funneled using transfer protocols like OpenVPN (TCP/UDP), IKEv2 or L2TP/IPSec (with an always-on kill switch to prevent leaks).

-We love all that CyberGhost brings to the table and with that said their support isn’t perfect.
-They’re missing TOR compatibility, StealthVPN, or split tunneling but overall they offer a quality VPN service.
+We love all that CyberGhost brings to the table, but it isn’t perfect.
+They’re missing Tor compatibility or StealthVPN, but overall they offer a quality VPN service.

 ExpressVPN is a market leader in its own right, but what really distinguishes it as one of the best VPN for Greece is its server fleet, which extends far beyond the reach of any other provider.